sajswl/encryptonize-core/documentation/api/api-v2.md

 # Store

 Takes an `Object` and Stores it in encrypted form.
-This call can fail if the Encryption Service cannot reach the object storage, in which case an error is returned.
+This call can fail if the Storage Service cannot reach the object storage, in which case an error is returned.

 ```